 - Companies can cut dividends during difficult economic times

-- Possible adverse tax implications if portfolio is outside a tax except wrapper
+- Possible adverse tax implications if the portfolio is outside a tax-exempt wrapper

 (ii) A high yield on a share often signifies a downrating of the share by the market, possible reduced profits and maybe a dividend cut.
-There are also shares which due to their market sector -utilities, tobacco, oil etc. distribute a higher percentage of their profits in the form of dividends and are likely to be lower growth but maybe a less risky investment.
-In a report by JP Morgan “US Dividends for The Long Term” it is actually shown that dividend paying large cap shares out perform non dividend payers and that demographic changes will favour dividend payers.
+There are also shares that due to their market sector -utilities, tobacco, oil etc. distribute a higher percentage of their profits in the form of dividends and are likely to be lower growth but maybe a less risky investment.
+In a report by JP Morgan “US Dividends for The Long Term” it is actually shown that dividend-paying large-cap shares outperform non-dividend payers and that demographic changes will favour dividend payers.

 |5 Year Performance: NASDAq +94%, S&P +58%, FTSE 100 + 8.75% (without dividend reinvestment)|

 (iv) It is especially true of markets such as the USA that dividend yields are lower than can be obtained through a withdrawal strategy.
 UK yields are currently at a historic high (FTSE 100 over 4.3%), so it is easy for a portfolio to yield 4%+, however, the average FTSE100 yield over the last 25 years is nearer to 3% than 4%.